“All knowledge carries burdens.”

 But the last call is several minutes ago.

 Emil: He quickly switches to his other desktop, types in a few long key patterns with his spindly fingers to unlock a folder of offsite-hosted recorded audio tapped from the phones in the house.
 It isn’t exactly what the authorities would consider ‘legal,’ so he has kept the information from the rest of his family to spare them any legal consequences like the good son he is.

 GM: The conversation is brief.

 Paul’s voice warbles to life on the headphone speakers.

 “He’s on the second floor.
 Third door to the right.”

 The phone clicks off without a response.

-Emil grabs the still packed backpack, his father’s gloves, a couple of old shirts, and a lighter, turns on the light in his room, bolts downstairs, and scrams out the back screen door towards the cellar.
+Emil grabs the still-packed backpack, his father’s gloves, a couple of old shirts, and a lighter.
+He turns on the light in his room, bolts downstairs, and darts out the back screen door towards the cellar.